cassiekays/WAF--monitoring/WAF - Azure Monitor Scoping.md

         * What SKU are they?
 Basic or Standard?
         * Are there health probe in place?
         * Do they need to be at certain availbility?
 This gets more into alerting.

-* On-premises workloads monitoring?
-* Azure workloads monitoring?
-* 3rd party cloud monitoring?
-* What monitoring capabilities does the customer want to add?
-* What problems are you looking to solve?
-    * Can Azure policy be used to deploy against whats currently in place?

-## Three pillars of focus
-### Monitor your applications
-    - Application insights
-    - Virtual Machines
-    - Networking
-    - Applications

-### Monitor your infrastructure
-    - Microsoft Monitoring Agent (MMA)
-    - System Center Operations Manager (SCOM)
-    - DataFlux Telegraph
-    - OMS
-### Monitor your network
-    - network insights
-    - network watcher
-    - connection watcher
-    - expressroute